circleci/circleci-docs/README.md

 ## Documentation Components

 This repository houses and manages several arms of documentation for CircleCI.
-This section will provide a brief overview of each section and how to get started.
+This section will provide a brief overview of each "component" and how to get started with making changes.

 ### `/Jekyll` - Main Site